mohamedabdelsalam578/Pharmacy-Management-System/DOCUMENTATION.md

 ## System Overview

-This documentation provides details about all classes and functions in the Pharmacy Management System.
-The system follows object-oriented design principles to create a healthcare management system connecting patients, doctors, and pharmacists.
-The system includes a complete healthcare workflow with integrated payment processing through a wallet system.
+This documentation provides details about all classes and functions in the EL-TA3BAN Pharmacy Management System.
+The system follows object-oriented design principles to create a comprehensive healthcare management system connecting patients, doctors, and pharmacists.
+The system includes a complete healthcare workflow with integrated payment processing through a secure wallet system, prescription management, and inventory tracking.

+The system now runs in extended mode by default, providing access to all features without requiring any command line arguments.
+This includes the complete healthcare workflow between doctors, pharmacists, and patients, with Egyptian localization of all sample data (names, medicines, and currency in LE).

 ## Model Classes